aerovfx/aerolang/Lesson05_FoodDrink/03_present.md

 Food and Drinks

 Vietnamese people usually eat three meals a day — breakfast, lunch, and dinner.
-Actors, singers, and people who work at night often eat breakfast pretty late, around 10 AM.
+Actors, Actress, singers and people who work at night often eat breakfast pretty late, around 10 AM.
 They call it a brunch — a mix between a late breakfast and an early lunch.
 They also tend to eat late-night snacks, sometimes around 11 PM.

 Vietnamese people are different from Europeans and Americans.
 We don’t eat a lot of fatty foods.
 Our diet is pretty healthy.
 We eat a lot of vegetables, fruits, and fish — and very little meat.